3rd/image.nvim/README.md

 - `kitty` - best in class, works great and is very snappy
 - `ueberzug` - backed by [ueberzugpp](https://github.com/jstkdng/ueberzugpp), supports any terminal, but has lower performance
   - Supports multiple images thanks to [@jstkdng](https://github.com/jstkdng/ueberzugpp/issues/74).
+- `sixel` - uses the Sixel graphics protocol, widely supported by many terminals
+  - Works with XTerm, WezTerm, foot, and other Sixel-compatible terminals
+  - ImageMagick is required for Sixel encoding

 ### Integrations